Holy Week

 Good Friday

 Good Friday commemorates the Passion of Christ.
 On this day, Jesus was denied by his friends and handed over to die.
-At the three o’clock hour today, we honor Christ’s death with prayer and silence.
+We honor Christ’s death with prayer and silence.
 Today is called ‘good’ because we know this is not the end of the story.

 Holy Saturday